cdeccio/cougarnet/README.md

  - `prog`: a string representing a program and its arguments, which are to be run, instead of an interactive shell.
 The program path and its arguments are delimited by `|`.
 For example, `echo|foo|bar` would execute `echo foo bar`.
 Default: execute an interactive shell.
    See [Running Programs](#running-programs) for more information.
+ - `prog_window`: a string indicating how the tmux windows and panes should be arranged when running the program designated by `prog`.
+Valid values are `split` and `background`.  `split` splits the window horizontally and runs the program in one pane, while a shell is instantiated in the new pane.
+   `background` creates a new window that is not the focus (by default) and runs the program in that window.
+Default: run the program in the primary window, such that any new windows are panes must be started manually.

 ## Hostnames